Welcome to the Grimsby Neighbourhood Policing Area

 It has been extraordinary year for everyone regardless of your circumstances, with people affected both personally and professionally by the Coronavirus pandemic.
 Whilst there is still some uncertainty as to when we will return to any sort of normality, I would like to update you as to the current local policing position.

-We’ve all seen the impact of the Coronavirus pandemic.
-It has been extraordinary times for everyone regardless of your circumstances, with people affected both personally and professionally.
 Some of our usual Community Policing service has been impacted due to the need for social distancing.
-However it is vital we maintain our visibility, presence and connection in our ward areas.
+However we have been using available technology to stay in touch with the public and our partners.
+It is vital though that we maintain our visibility, presence and connection in our ward areas.
 It is really important to me that Neighbourhood Policing remains “business as normal” as far as reasonably possible.

-You can also find out more about your Local Neighbourhood Policing Team below.
-See how you can get involved in shaping our activities, find out more about what the team are doing and see some of our recent appeals for support and examples of our good work.
+You can also find out more about your Local Neighbourhood Policing Team in the ward you live or work in.
+See how you can get involved in shaping our activities, find out more about what the team are doing and where they are going to be.